davidb2/davidb2.github.io-old/_reviews/books.md

         deterministic views and the original theological conceptions of the phrase:
-        i) the former ultimately leads to metaphysical anti-realism accounts, which in large part necessarily undermine language, and ii) the latter notion was based off of the lack of a proper understanding of neuroscience, well at least if free will has anything to do with the brain/command center.
+        i) the former ultimately leads to metaphysical anti-realism accounts, which in large part necessarily undermine language, and ii) the latter notion was based on the lack of a proper understanding of neuroscience, well at least if free will has anything to do with the brain/command center.
-        the terms "decision" and "choice" are still accurate without free will: we all <i>decide</i> to take action, but we do not need to state our decision or choice was free from bias, since decisions without libertarian free will necessitate bias.
+        the terms "decision" and "choice" are still accurate without free will: we all <i>decide</i> to take action, but we do not need to state our decision or choice was free from bias since decisions without libertarian free will necessitate bias.
         a phrase like "actor A should have performed action X instead of action Y" does not mean
         that A had the capability to perform X instead of Y <i>in the past moment</i>, but that it instead would behoove A to <i>consider</i> performing X instead of Y in <i>similar future scenarios</i>, i.e. the ability to easily
-        <i>augment</i> the weights of A's decision making process without a large
+        <i>augment</i> the weights of A's decision-making process without a large
         expenditure of energy from other objects, a form of self-control. importantly, these ideas are not violating causation and are less susceptible to equivocations of free will that give an unattainable degree of moral responsibility.
         so in conclusion, the term "free will" employed by various compatibilists is vague and prone to unwarranted equivocations, some of which might lead to the stagnation of moral progress.